 Stockdale is a very small city located in the state of Texas.
 With a population of 1,467 people and just one neighborhood, Stockdale is the 744th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Stockdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Stockdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Stockdale are a mix of both white- and blue-collar jobs.
 Overall, Stockdale is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Stockdale who work in sales jobs (14.23%), teaching (9.24%), and office and administrative support (8.32%).

 Being a small city, Stockdale does not have a public transit system used by locals to get to and from work.